 Pete’s is definitely not one of those California summer camps where you show up in a stretch limo service waterloo carrying an overnight case.
 We take camping as seriously good fun, and keep true to the roots of our natural surroundings at the same time.

 Cross Irvine brings people together in a number of ways, but my personal favorite is through our garden projects.
 Cross feeds the needy and has plenty left over to can and preserve when the gardens are at rest.
 We especially enjoy bringing kids into the mix.

 The drought of the past couple of years notwithstanding, we have nearly perfect weather to grow gardens just about anywhere our imaginations take us.
 Kerry, one of our most enthusiastic volunteer gardeners here at the Church, discovered a small plot of land mid-block between Monroe and Parkview Avenues.
-The plot was slated for asphalt paving to supply additional off-street parking for local businesses.
+The plot was originally in place to supply additional off-street parking for local businesses.